Skip to product information

 About the Author

-Gérard DuBois is the illustrator of MONSIEUR MARCEAU: Actor without Words, the 2013 NCTE Orbis Pictus winner.
+Gerard DuBois is the illustrator of Monsieur Marceau: Actor without Words, the 2013 NCTE Orbis Pictus winner.
+He lives in Montreal, Canada, with his family.
+Visit gdubois.com.

 View full details